ln-komandur/nextcloud-on-ubuntu/README.md

 3. [How to install Nextcloud 20 on Ubuntu Server 20.04](https://www.techrepublic.com/article/how-to-install-nextcloud-20-on-ubuntu-server-20-04/)
 4. [Installation on Linux — Nextcloud latest Administration Manual latest documentation](https://docs.nextcloud.com/server/latest/admin_manual/installation/source_installation.html)
 5. [How To Install MariaDB 10.5 on Ubuntu 20.04 (Focal Fossa)](https://computingforgeeks.com/how-to-install-mariadb-on-ubuntu-focal-fossa/)

+  **Note:** - Though almost all references use Ubuntu 20.04, the procedure has worked perfectly well on Ubuntu 22.04, Lubuntu 20.04 and Raspbian buster as detailed in earlier versions of this write-up.

 ---